-Written by Katie Miller and Galen Exo
+Written by Katie Miller

-Photographed by Galen Exo
+Photographed and edited by Galen Exo

 Do you enjoy real-life stories about inclusion?
 This article was featured in the latest edition of our monthly newsletter, Inclusion in Action.
 Subscribe today to receive regular updates with stories like this.